 While one of the most iconic World War I aircraft and flown by its most famous pilot, only a few Dr.I survived.
 However, due to its popularity enthusiasts around the world have made period-appropriate replicas that occasionally appear at air shows.

 The Sikorsky Ilya Muromets was a series of aircraft designed and flown during the Great War by Imperial Russia.
 While less famous in the West than some of their contemporaries, these machines were impressive.

 Powered by four Sunbeam Crusader V8 engines, each producing 150 horsepower, the Ilya Muromets had a top speed of only 68 miles per hour but a service flight time of up to 10 hours.
 Therefore, it was an ideal long-range bomber by the standards of the day.
 With a payload of up to 1,500 pounds of bombs, this made the series some of the most dangerous bombers of its war.

 Sopwith 1 ½ Strutter

-Available in single seat or two-seater versions, the Strutter was one of the great multi-role biplanes of the Great War.
+Available in single-seat or two-seater versions, the Strutter was one of the great multi-role biplanes of the Great War.
 It got its name due to a peculiarity of its design: the short and long cabane struts that support the top wing.
 The 1 ½ Strutter also offered an armament first.
-The first British aircraft with a synchronized machine gun, allowing it to fire through the path of a moving propeller.
+The first British aircraft with a synchronized machine gun, allowed it to fire through the path of a moving propeller.

 Powered by the Clerget 9B rotary engine, the Strutter turned 130 horsepower into a top speed of around 100 miles per hour.
 Not the fastest World War I aircraft, but not shabby by any means.
 Adding in two machine guns, a forward shooting Vickers and a Lewis gun in the observer’s cockpit, and up to 130 pounds of bombs and the Strutter became a versatile weapon for the first modern war.